D4N13LxD4V1D/BDS/README.md

-# bds
+# BDS

-bds is a compiled programming language written in Rust using LLVM and peginator.
+BDS is a compiled programming language written in Rust using LLVM and peginator.

 # Syntax